 Unless you’re John Kerry, Geneva probably isn’t high on your European travel list.
 It may not even be in the Top 5 of your Switzerland travel list.
 Geneva has a bit of a reputation as being a boring diplomatic city – not exactly the best tourism marketing.
 But this is a terrible shame – both for Geneva and for you – and I’m here today to right this wrong.
-(Plus I have a special offer just for you, but you’ll have to read to the end first.)

 I was admittedly not quite sure what to make of Geneva when I first arrived there, on New Year’s Eve, almost six years ago.
 It was very cold, and gray, and I hadn’t figured out the buses yet so I had to walk down a long and uninteresting street to get into the heart of the city.
 This left me with a less-than-enthusiastic first impression.
 But over the next eight months that I called Geneva home, it grew on me like a tattoo you don’t regret.
 I was very sorry to say goodbye.